ExpressApp/bot-template/.github/pull_request_template.md

 # Checklist

-- [ ] I've generated a new bot from the async-box template and checked that everything works:
+- [ ] I've generated a new bot from the bot-template and checked that everything works:
   - [ ] Linters and tests have passed
   - [ ] Bot answers on `/help` command
   - [ ] Bot suggests available commands